dzhaobio/SMARTcleaner/README.md

 <h2><a name="Benchmarks">Benchmarks</a></h2>

 <h2><a name="Reference">Reference</a></h2>
 Dejian Zhao, Deyou Zheng.
-SMARTCleaner: identify and clean false priming signals in SMART libraries. https://doi.org/10.1101/269365
+(2018).
+"SMARTcleaner: identify and clean off-target signals in SMART ChIP-seq analysis."
+BMC Bioinformatics 19(1): 544.